 - Speech & Language

-Currently there are many different occupational, physical and speech therapists with an average of 15 years experience each—much of that with children with visual impairments.
-Expertise is varied and includes advanced training in Neurodevelopmental Treatment (NDT), Cranialsacral treatment techniques, Infant Massage, Sensory Integration, CCDT (Chronologically Controlled Developmental Therapy) and TAMO (Tscharnuter Academie of Movement Organization), Augmentative Communication, Sign Language, and Oral Motor and Feeding Therapy.
-All of these people and techniques come together to give our children the widest range of possibilities for growth and achieving their fullest potential.
+Currently there are many different occupational, physical and speech therapists with an average of 15 years’ experience—much of that with children with visual impairments.
+All of these therapists work together to give our children the widest range of possibilities for growth and achieving their fullest potential.

 Occupational therapy helps children function at their best in their major life roles (or occupation).
 This could be learning to sit, to play with a new toy, to feed themselves or to understand the sensory input (touch and movement primarily) they are receiving from the world around them.
 Occupational therapy with young children tends to focus on play skills, hand skills, self care skills (such as eating and dressing), sensory processing and motor skills (both gross and fine).